 4. In general, gain is not recognized on the contribution of appreciated property to an LP or LLC, provided that the LP or LLC is not an “investment company” within the meaning of the tax law.
 Transfers of appreciated property that result in diversification to the transferor will trigger recognition of gain.
 Thus, the strategy should be implemented in a manner that does not result in the LP or LLC meeting the definition of an investment company, or, alternatively, in a manner that does not result in diversification.

 The following are some advantages and disadvantages to the family LP or LLC approach:

 - Subject to the exceptions described above relating to voting for distributions and liquidations, the General Partner of the LP or the Manager of the LLC will be able to control the activities of the entity.

 - The LP or LLC can make investments in other entities, such as a new venture (but cannot own an interest in an S corporation).

 - The LP or LLC provides centralized management.

 - An LP or LLC interest is somewhat protected against the claims of the member’s creditors.

 - LP or LLC’s are not taxable entities for income tax purposes.

 - In addition, the courts have recently sustained IRS challenges to FLP’s where the formalities were not followed and in other circumstances that require careful planning.
 Depending on the overall plan for investing, the additional costs and complexity may be justified.

-- Congress is contemplating major changes to these rules that would severely restrict the ability to engage in valuation discounting of gifts or other transfers of minority interest within a family group.
+- Treasury and Congress have contemplated major changes to these rules over the years that would severely restrict the ability to engage in valuation discounting of gifts or other transfers of minority interest within a family group.
 Consequently, the benefits of using this technique may be limited by a significant change in these rules.